gpestana/notes/talks/everyone_is_naked/README.md

 of where Bob is physically over time and infert where Bob's house is, when he's travelling, etc.

-Another attack vector consists on an attacker to pin content and inspect who is requesting it.
+Another attack vector consists of an attacker pinning content and inspecting who is requesting it.
 The attacker can infer who is interested in a particular content by simply caching it.
 This case is  similar to pCDN case demonstrated above.

 By placing multiple nodes in the network and registering the lookup and store requests being routed through the network, an attacker can accumulate enough